Espresso Machine Cleaning & Maintenance

 Purging the Steam Wand

-Steam wand purging is also very important as milk buildup can cause damage and affect flavor as well.
+Steam wand purging is critical as milk buildup can cause blockages, impact flavor, and is not food safe.
 You want to make sure to purge your steam wand both before and after you steam your milk.
-You can do this by simply placing a rag over the end of the steam wand and turning it on for 1-2 seconds prior to steaming your milk.
+You can do this by simply placing a microfiber towel over the end of the steam wand and turning it on for 1-2 seconds prior to steaming your milk.
 This ensures you aren’t getting any residual water from the steam wand into your milk.
 After you have steamed your milk, be sure to immediately wipe the steam wand clean and then purge again for an additional 1-2 seconds.
-This is done best with a damp rag.

 Water Backflushing

 Another option to add to your daily routine is a quick water backflush.
 In our offices, we keep the single or double spouted portafilter loaded with a backflush blank at all times.
 Once we are done for the morning, a quick flush and wipe down of the dispersion screen.
-I am particularly OCD, so that also means wiping the rest of the machine as well - but not necessary.
+I am particularly concerned about keeping my setup spotless, so that also means wiping the rest of the machine as well—but it's not necessary to wipe your machine down after every use.
+In addtion to purging the group head, using the IMS precision shower screen and IMS precision portafilter baskets with the food-safe nanoquartz coating keeps your shower screen clean for longer.
+Some people will also use a puck screen for cleanliness and more even flow.

 Every 2-4 Weeks

 Full clean time.
-For this interval, you will remove the dispersion screen, and soak both the screen and your portafilter basket in a solution of Cafiza or Biocaf Cleaner.
+For this interval, you will remove the dispersion screen, and soak both the screen and your portafilter basket in a solution of Biocaf Cleaner or Cafetto EVO.
 Scrub your group with a brush and do a full detergent backflush.

 Every 6 months

 Every six months it is important to clean your grinder and your steam wand (if you use it).
-Two products make this extraordinarily easy: Rinza and Grindz.
-You can do both without these products, but it does make it easy and quick.
+Two products make this extraordinarily easy: Urnex Biocaf and Grindz.
 Simply soak your wand in Rinza and run a small amount of Grindz through your grinder.
-It is also the right time to check the filter on your water softening system and if necessary, replace
+It is also the right time to check the filter on your water softening system and if necessary, replace the cartridge.
+We recommend checking your water hardness every quarter through the bleed line of your softening and filtration system.

 Once a Year